Share on:

 1. Prevent Accidents and Injuries

-Tactile warning surfaces like truncated domes alert visually impaired individuals to upcoming hazards like stairs, ramps, level changes, and road crossings.
+Tactile warning surface indicators like truncated domes alert visually impaired individuals to upcoming hazards like stairs, ramps, level changes, and road crossings.
 The unique texture is easily detected by a person's feet or cane, warning them to stop, slow down, or proceed with caution.
 This helps prevent potentially dangerous falls or collisions.
 Proper use of tactile warnings has been proven to reduce accidents among visually impaired pedestrians.

-2. Guide and Orient Users
+1. Guide and Orient Users

-Wayfinding indicators like raised bars guide users along a set path or route.
+AODA directional ground surface indicators like raised bars guide users along a set path or route.
 These tactile cues help visually impaired Canadians navigate safely through open spaces, transit platforms, and complex building interiors where maintaining a straight path is difficult.
 Wayfinding strips provide confidence for independent travel.

-3. Promote Accessibility
+1. Promote Accessibility

 Tactile systems allow visually impaired citizens to access and utilize public spaces in their community.
 With proper installations that meet guidelines like the CSA B651 Standard in Canada, visually impaired individuals can travel safely and comfortably through areas like sidewalks, stairways, parks, transit stations, and information centers.
 Tactile warning systems are a key accessibility accommodation required under the Canadian Human Rights Act.

-4. Support Independence
+1. Support Independence

 For many visually impaired Canadians, the ability to travel independently is linked to quality of life.
 Tactile warning systems give users the confidence to navigate their environment without constant reliance on sighted guides.
 This allows for greater autonomy and freedom in everyday tasks.
 Mobility and independence are critical factors for mental health and social participation.

-5. Provide Consistency
+1. Provide Consistency

 • Positioning – Tactiles should be logically placed at hazardous spots or decision points along a route.
 Follow all measurements outlined in Canadian accessibility codes.